 A major grassroots community organization focused in predominantly African-American wards on Chicago’s South and West sides (Englewood and North Lawndale).
 Action Now is a CPD affiliate that has a strong leadership development program and a track record of hitting the streets to do major issue mobilization, voter registration, and GOTV.

-A strong youth-driven organization and Bus Federation affiliate, Chicago Votes has registered over 20,000 voters, distributed 100,000 voter guides connecting living wage and police accountability to local races, advanced statewide democracy reforms including Online and Election Day Voter Registration, and elevated the voices of black and brown youth in the local civic arena.
+A strong youth-driven organization and Alliance for Youth Action affiliate, Chicago Votes has registered over 20,000 voters, distributed 100,000 voter guides connecting living wage and police accountability to local races, advanced statewide democracy reforms including Online and Election Day Voter Registration, and elevated the voices of black and brown youth in the local civic arena.

 Grassroots Collaborative is made up of 11 community and labor organizations in Chicago who organize with a focus on economic and racial justice.
 Current campaigns include solving the Illinois budget crisis through a progressive tax system, and financial reform that prioritizes working people over Wall Street.
 Grassroots Illinois Action builds the political power of working families and residents of color through issue education, voter engagement, candidate training and voter mobilization to elect progressive candidates.
 GIA holds elected officials accountable through direct action and the Take Back Chicago online platform.